Date of birth

 With the club in the midst of a change in ownership, and financial stability being uncertain, Hunt found himself out of favour and after only making 22 appearances in two years he agreed to terminate his contract and move elsewhere.

-He transferred to Ipswich town on a loan and made the deal permanent in January 2015.
-Again joining arms with his brother who made the move to Portman Road in 2013, but the two were released by the Tractor Boys at the end of last season.
+He transferred to Ipswich Town on a loan and made the deal permanent in January 2015.
+Again joining arms with his brother who made the move to Portman Road in 2013.